Local systems in diffeology: Examples of localizations associated with local systems

 where $\sigma : \Delta[\dim \sigma] \to K$ is an element of $K$, $u \in E_\sigma$, $(\alpha , \tau) \in X^\sigma$ and $f_\tau = (f_\tau^1, p(\tau))$.
 The inverse $\Psi$ of $\Phi$ is defined by $\psi(h)_\tau = ((\psi(h)_\tau^1, p(\tau)))$, where

 for $\tau \in X$, $\sigma \in \Delta[\dim p(\tau)]$ and $\phi \in (E^{p(\tau)})_\sigma= E_{\sigma^*p(\tau)}$. \end{proof}

 In the rest of this section, we give two examples of local systems which come from suitable relative Sullivan algebras.
-The first one explains the rationalization of a given nilpotent diffeological space with an $A$-minimal model.
+The first one essentially explains the result \cite[Proposition 7.1 (ii)]{G-H-T}.
+As a consequence, we have the rationalization in Theorem \ref{thm:nilpotentDiff} of a given nilpotent diffeological space by using an $A$-minimal model.

 \begin{ex} Let $A$ be an admissible simplicial CDGA.
 We consider a relative Sullivan algebra $(\wedge W, \delta) \stackrel{i}{\to} (\wedge W\otimes \wedge Z, \delta) \stackrel{\rho}{\to} (\wedge Z, d)$ in which $\rho$ is the projection and $Z^1 = 0$.
 Then, we define a local system $(E, D)$ over the simplicial set $\langle (\wedge W, \delta) \rangle^S$ by $(E_\sigma, D_\sigma) = A_n\otimes_\sigma (\wedge W\otimes \wedge Z)$ for $\sigma \in \langle (\wedge W, \delta) \rangle_n$.
 Here $\langle (\wedge W, \delta) \rangle^S := \mathsf{CDGA}(\wedge W, A_\bullet)$ denotes Sullivan's realization.
-By virtue of \cite[Propositions 5.5 and 7.1]{G-H-T}, we see that $(E, D)$ is an $A$ minimal model and there exists a commutative diagram
+By virtue of \cite[Propositions 5.5 and 7.1 (i)]{G-H-T}, we see that $(E, D)$ is an $A$ minimal model and there exists a commutative diagram

 for which the upper row is a Kan fibration, where $\pi$ is the natural projection of the $A$ minimal model and $\xi$ is an isomorphism of simplicial sets defined by $\xi((\varphi, \sigma))(a\otimes b) = \varphi(1\otimes a\otimes b)$.
 Suppose further that $W^i = 0$ if $i\neq 1$, it follows from \cite[8.12 Proposition]{B-G} that $\langle (\wedge W, \delta) \rangle^S$ is a $K(\pi, 1)$-space.